RasaHQ/rasa/docs/core/actions.rst

-:desc: Learn about about how to write your own custom actions with the
+:desc: Learn about about how to write your own custom actions with the a
-       open source Rasa framework to be able to interact with the external world - ranging from databases to third-party APIs.
+       open source Rasa framework to be able to interact with the external a world - ranging from databases to third-party APIs.

 .. _actions:

-Actions
+Actions a
 =======

 .. edit-link::